-Overview: Spread across the Point Brown Peninsula on Washington's scenic mid-coast, this salty Gray's Harbor town was once a cattle ranch and then a favorite destination for Hollywood jetsetters.
-It had a rough time in the 1970s and 1980s, but it has doubled in size during the last 10 to 20 years.
+Spread across the Point Brown Peninsula on Washington's scenic mid-coast, this salty Gray's Harbor town was once a cattle ranch and then a favorite destination for Hollywood jet setters.
+It had a rough time in the 1970s and 1980s, but it has grown 27% during the last 10 years.

 Percentage of Population Age 45 or Better: 68%

 Climate: Summer temperatures are in the 50s, 60s and low-70s, and and winter temperatures are in the 30s and 40s.
 On average, the area receives 70 inches of rain and 4 inches of snow each year.
-Skies are often overcast, and the wind is usually blowing.
+Skies are often overcast, and there is usually a breeze.

 At Least One Hospital Accepts Medicare Patients?
 No, but Grays Harbor Community Hospital is 20 miles away in Aberdeen and accepts Medicare patients.

 At Least One Hospital Accredited by Joint Commission?
 No, but Grays Harbor Community Hospital is 20 miles away in Aberdeen and is accredited.

 Public Transit: Yes, and it runs around the harbor to larger Aberdeen.

 Public Library: Yes

 Is Washington Considered Tax Friendly for Retirement?
 Yes